-In December 2014, the Compensation Committee compared targeted executive compensation data with the median statistics of the relevant peer data.
-Base salaries for our executive officers, with the exception of Mr. Fountas, were lower than the median of our peers as was cash compensation, which included annual non-equity incentive compensation.
-The base salary for Mr. Fountas was in the second quartile compared to our peers.
-However, after adding stock incentive compensation, the total targeted compensation of our executive officers was generally in the second quartile compared to our peers.
+In December 2015, the Compensation Committee compared targeted executive compensation data with the median statistics of the relevant peer data.
+Base salaries for our executive officers were comparable to the median of our peers as was cash compensation, which included annual non-equity incentive compensation.
+However, after adding stock incentive compensation, the total targeted compensation of our executive officers was in the third quartile compared to our peers.
 Most of the stock incentive compensation is subject to performance-based vesting criteria and our executive officers will fully earn this compensation only if the performance-based vesting criteria are satisfied and our share price appreciates from the date of grant.
 The Compensation Committee believes this structure is appropriate for our executive officers as it emphasizes performance-based stock compensation, consistent with our compensation philosophy.